the-road-to-react-with-firebase/the-road-to-react-with-firebase/manuscript/09-react-firebase-authorization-2/index.md

 ...
 ~~~~~~~~

 We don't want to grant any user the power to sign up as admin, but we'll keep it simple for now, and you can decide which circumstances prompt you to assign roles to users later.
 Next, add the roles property to your user when they are created in the database.
-Since we need an array of roles, we'll initialize it as an empty array and push conditional roles to it:
+Since we need an object of roles, we'll initialize it as an empty object and add conditional roles to it:

 {title="src/components/SignUp/index.js",lang="javascript"}
 ~~~~~~~~